What is Inclusion 2020?

 Download the School Swimming Assessment Tool below.

-Discussion focussed on challenges, successes and some of the planned changes to their school swimming programmes, which will improve experiences and increase participation amongst their SEN pupils.
+Discussion focused on challenges, successes and some of the planned changes to their school swimming programmes, which will improve experiences and increase participation amongst their SEN pupils.
 Get top tips from the inclusion experts!

 Our school swimming programme experts have been working with Lead Inclusion Schools to produce a new CPD to support teachers delivering school swimming and water safety lessons to SEND pupils.
-The CPD is being accredited and is expected to be launched later this year.
+The CPD is being accredited and is expected to be launched in 2021.

 The School Swimming Foundation Awards cater for and motivate those pupils who may be finding it difficult to achieve the national curriculum requirements for school swimming and water safety, which are reached when pupils complete their core Awards.

 The Big School Swim is an annual campaign that celebrates swimming in schools.
 Every November, schools across the country get involved in our Big School Swim activity sessions.
 These are designed to get pupils of all abilities in the water and enjoying their swimming.